slowernews/wisdom-tldr/README.md

 ###On networking

-Be social.
-Don't [isolate](#on-neutrality-and-isolation) yourself.<br>
+Don't [isolate](#on-neutrality-and-isolation) yourself.
 The people you know and whether they like you will determine what opportunities you get.<br>
-A person starts to live when he can live outside himself.
-Be in the moment instead of being in your head.

 > *'To develop your intellectual powers at the expense of the social is to retard your own progress to mastery.'*